-The School Manager and Academic Coordinator is in charge of the policy revision process that involves the Program Coordinator and the School Psychologist.
+The Academic Dean, the SEN Coordinator and the School manager are in charge of the policy revision process that involves the Program Coordinators and the School Psychologist.

-The School Manager and Academic Coordinator, the School Psychologist, the pedagogical leadership team, and the program coordinators will be drafting the policy on the basis of indications provided by IB documents.
+The Academic Dean, the SEN Coordinator, the School manager, and the School Psychologist, will be drafting the policy on the basis of indications provided by IB documents.
 Teachers will be asked to provide feedback on the draft, and the policy will be updated accordingly if the input is consistent with IB guidelines and the school vision.

-For the first couple of years, the policy will be revised on a yearly basis and either confirmed as is or modified accordingly.
-The School Manager and Academic Coordinator will be in charge of approving the new version and sharing it with the school community through the school website and on Managebac.
+The policy will be revised on a yearly basis and either confirmed as is or modified accordingly.
+The School Manager and the Academic Dean will be in charge of approving the new version and sharing it with the school community through the school website and on Managebac.